vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-csv.md

       # If the CSV file does not have a header, set the header to false.
 The default value is false.
       header: false

+      # Batch operation types, including INSERT, UPDATE, and DELETE. defaults to INSERT.
+      #writeMode: INSERT

+      # Whether or not to delete the related incoming and outgoing edges of the vertices when performing a batch delete operation.
+This parameter takes effect when `writeMode` is `DELETE`.
+      #deleteEdge: false

       # The number of data written to NebulaGraph in a single batch.
       batch: 256